-- 1. CGPA 2.0 or better - 2.
-80% attendance for the entirety of the program is required in all programs - 3.
-Completion rate of 66.67% for all credit hour courses attempted and 80% for all clock hour courses attempted. - 4.
-In good financial standing with the school their course of study with a CGPA of 2.0 or better and a minimum of 80% attendance for the entirety of the program.
+Certified Nurse Assistant SOC 31-1131 164 clock hours 8 Certified Home Health Aide SOC 31-110040 clock hours 2 their course of study with a CGPA of 2.0 or better and a minimum of 80% attendance for the entirety of the program.
 If a third-party is paying for a student's program of study, the school will not issue the certification of completion until the balance has been paid in full.
 If a student does not meet graduation requirements, records of his/her attendance and grading will be maintained through official transcripts.